Mount Lyell Mining and Railway Company: Centenary

 On 29 March 1993 the company celebrated its centenary.
 At that stage it was known as the Copper Division of Renison Goldfields Consolidated Limited.

 The Mount Lyell Mining Field, and the various activities of the company in Queenstown and the west coast of Tasmania were celebrated throughout the community.

 People associated with the company

-Among the many individuals associated with the company during its long history were John Earle, Edward Braddon, Colin Syme, John Henry and Robert Sticht.
+Among the many individuals associated with the company during its long history were John Earle, Edward Braddon, Colin Syme, John Henry, Robert Sticht, and Bowes Kelly.